SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-isithabib/plan.md

 -iterate through the new foods array
 -check if the newFoods.category matches anything in foods.Category (using.find?)

-if yes-constinue   if no-ignore
+if yes-constinue   if no-throw error
---(ignore new ones for now-potentially be able to add in new categories too?)
+--(error for new ones for now-potentially be able to add in new categories too?)

 -iterate through newFoods.items to see if name exists in existing category -if yes- update existing food item quantity by adding new food item quantity